-While the media has been focused on surging cases of the Delta variant throughout Texas, two stellar pieces of legislation slipped under the radar.
+While the media has been focused on surging cases of the Delta variant throughout Texas, two stellar pieces of legislation slipped under the radar that have impacted sexual harassment claims in Texas.
 As of September 1, two new laws that stand to dramatically affect victims of workplace sexual harassment went into effect.

 - More employers will be subject to Texas’ prohibition against sexual harassment in the workplace, and

 - Victims of sexual harassment will have more time to file a claim with the Texas Workforce Commission (TWC).

 In this post, we’ll take a brief look at these recent changes, in comparison to the former laws, and how they could improve access to justice for workers.
 Let’s start with (arguably) the biggest change, SB 45, and how it will protect more workers from harassment.

 If you have been experiencing issues at work, such as discrimination, harassment, wrongful suspension or termination, or are seeking guidance about employment or severance agreements, call 972-301-2937 to get a free consultation with our legal team.

 More Employers Must Comply With Texas Sexual Harassment Laws

 Prior to September 1, 2021, only employers with 15 or more employees had to comply with Texas’ workplace sexual harassment laws.
 Victims of harassment in small businesses with fewer than 15 employees had virtually no recourse for their claims.
 Now, any employer with one or more workers can be held liable for workplace sexual harassment.
 This change will force Texas businesses of all sizes to proactively guard against sexual harassment.
 It will also give more victims the ability to file a sexual harassment claim with the Texas Workforce Commission.